 We will recreate this lost orchard, using dwarf varieties suitable for growing in containers.
 There will be a tree for every novel, and donors’ names will be recorded on plaques for each tree.
 The orchard will provide blossom in the spring, delicious shade in the summer, and fruits in the autumn.
 We will underplant the trees with plants for pollinators, turning this empty space into a haven for people and wildlife alike.

-We are looking to raise £3000 by the end of December 2022 to enable us to open the orchard in time for Cassandra’s 250th birthday on 9th January 2023.
-Cala Homes have very kindly donated £1000 to support this project.
+We looked to raise £3000 by the end of December 2022 to enable us to open the orchard in time for Cassandra’s 250th birthday on 9th January 2023.
+Cala Homes very kindly donated £1000 to support this project, and we reached our fundraising target by 9.00pm on Jane Austen’s Birthday.
+A huge thank you to everyone who has donated.
+Now the planting can begin!

 We will keep everyone who has donated to the project updated on the progress of our trees over the next few years.